-closely Botanical nomenclature is linked plant to botanical taxonomy. and nomenclature serves plant taxonomy, but nevertheless botanical nomenclature is separate from plant taxonomy.
+Botanical nomenclature is closely linked to plant taxonomy, and botanical nomenclature serves plant taxonomy, but nevertheless botanical nomenclature is separate from plant taxonomy.
 Botanical nomenclature is merely the body of rules prescribing which name applies to that taxon (see correct name) and if a new name may (or must) be coined.